 Palate: Sweet vanilla, orange peel, butterscotch, cloves, nutmeg, grapefruit.

 Price: $169 for 500ml bottle.

 American and French influences intersect nicely with Bakery Hill Double Wood, a strong offering from the Victorian distillery for both whisky newcomers and connoisseurs.

 The spirit spent 7 years maturing in American Oak ex-Bourbon barrels sourced from Jack Daniels, and then a shaved-back virgin French Oak ex-wine barrels to add complexity.
 Bakery Hill likes to describe this one as “Christmas in a glass,” and, well, they’re not wrong.

 Palate: Orange marmalade overtones, rich nougat sweetness, well-balanced oak.

 Finish: Rounded, well-finished and lingering to the very end.

 Price: $170 for 500ml bottle.

-This three-time gold medal winning whisky from Starward is a constant reference point when it comes to the best Australian whiskies.
-The Victorian New World Whisky distillery toasts to the Spanish method of Solera which has historically been used to age sherry with a fractional amount of each young cask blended with more mature spirit.
+This three-time gold medal-winning whisky from Starward is a constant reference point when it comes to the best Australian whiskies.
+The Victorian New World Whisky distillery toasts to the Spanish method of Solera which has historically been used to age sherry with a fractional amount of each young cask blended with a more mature spirit.